An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time Efficiency: The Overtaking Trajectory Planning Framework

 where the constraints include position, velocity and acceleration constraints at the start and goal.
 The form of the objective function in (\ref{candidate_opti}) is as follows.

-(\ref{refine_traj}) consists of two parts: the first part is the cost of deviation between the polynomial trajectory and the skeleton, and the second part is the cost of the smoothness of the polynomial trajectory.
-Since the optimization problem only includes equality constraints, it can be rewritten as an unconstrained quadratic optimization problem, which can be solved fast \cite{richter2016polynomial}.
+(\ref{refine_traj}) consists of two parts: the first part is the cost of deviation between the polynomial trajectory and the path skeleton, and the second part is the cost of the smoothness of the polynomial trajectory.
+Since the optimization problem only includes equality constraints, it can be rewritten as an unconstrained quadratic optimization problem, which can be solved fast \cite{richter2016polynomial}. $\alpha_1$ and $\alpha_2$ are the weights.

-Since the original trajectory skeleton $Q^\star$ is collision-free, increasing $a_1$ makes the polynomial trajectory closer to $Q^\star$.
-However, this sacrifices smoothness and might make the trajectory infeasible.
-On the other hand, increasing $a_2$ results in a smoother polynomial trajectory, but it deviates further from $Q^\star$, potentially causing collisions.
-To determine the best combination of $a_1$ and $a_2$, this paper explores various pairs of $a_1$ and $a_2$, generating multiple candidate trajectories for each skeleton.
-These trajectories are then evaluated for collision status and control feasibility to determine the optimal trajectory.
+Since the original trajectory skeleton $Q^\star$ is collision-free, increasing $\alpha_1$ makes the polynomial trajectory closer to $Q^\star$.
+However, this sacrifices smoothness and might make the trajectory infeasible. \revmwl{Conversely, while increasing $\alpha_2$ yields a smoother trajectory, it exacerbates the spatial deviation from $Q^\star$, thereby escalating collision risks.} To determine the best combination of $\alpha_1$ and $\alpha_2$, this paper explores various pairs of $\alpha_1$ and $\alpha_2$, generating multiple candidate trajectories for each skeleton.
+These trajectories are then evaluated for collision status and kinematic feasibility to determine the optimal trajectory.